 Dhaka is the capital city of Bangladesh, and one of the largest and most densely populated cities in the world.
 Its name originates from the dhak tree that was common in the area.
-Dhaka offers great opportunities for street and portrait photography, so it's a true paradise for photographers.
+Dhaka offers excellent opportunities for street and portrait photography, so it's a real paradise for photographers.

-Dhakeshwari temple is the centre of the Hindu religion, and it's open every day, so people from all religions can visit.
-Lalbag Fort dates back to the 17th century and features a museum that displays Mughal paintings, swords, firearms and calligraphy.
+Dhakeshwari Temple is the centre of the Hindu religion, and it's open every day, so people from all religions can visit.
+Lalbagh Fort dates back to the 17th century and features a museum that displays Mughal paintings, swords, firearms and calligraphy.
 The Kawran bazaar opens from midnight and closes at 9:00, while some shops stay open for the whole day.
-Other interesting places to visit are the Khan Mohammad Mridha’s Mosque, the Armenian Church, the Star Mosque with the mosaic of stars on the inside walls, the Parliament building, and Sadarghat River Port.
+Other exciting places to visit are the Khan Mohammad Mridha's Mosque, the Armenian Church, the Star Mosque with the mosaic of stars on the inside walls, the Parliament building, and Sadarghat River Port.

 One of the most commonly used transportation modes in Dhaka is the rickshaw.
 They have good availability and low fares, so they are popular among locals and tourists.
-With the introduction of the yellow rickshaws that operate mostly in the diplomatic areas of the city, the total number of available rickshaws has increased to 1,500.
+The yellow rickshaws operate mostly in the strategic areas of the city, and their total number is 1,500.